 Over the last 20 years, I have been a teacher, administrator, parent educator, and coach.
-I'm also a mom of two teenagers, and stepmom of two more.
+I'm also a mom of one teenager and one young adult, and stepmom of two more teens.

 Prior to becoming an independent consultant, I worked for the University of Washington as the Practice-Based Coaching Coordinator at the National Center on Quality Teaching and Learning.

 I am a fan of yoga, a former and future runner, a voracious reader, and have a quirky sense of humor.